Al12rs/test-issue-tempaltes/.github/ISSUE_TEMPLATE/game-support-request.md

 - **Saves directory [optional]:** Path to the folder containing save games (this default to the path above).
 - **Save extension [optional]:** Extension of the saves
 - **Steam ID [optional]:** ID of the game on Steam (if the game is on Steam).

+**Provide additional details regarding the game that could be required for the plugin.**